 - He hired Byron Scott.
 He fired him.

 - He overpaid Luol Deng who can’t be traded because of his bloated salary.

-- He overpaid Timofey Mozgov who he traded only because he attached D’Angelo Russell in the deal.
+- He overpaid Timofey Mozgov who was traded only because D’Angelo Russell was attached in the deal.

 He didn’t know when he drafted Javaris Crittendon in 2007 he’d commit murder.
 Crittendon had been traded by then but it was a wasted draft pick.